kberezynets/MonoSushi-project/README.md

-# HW11Angular
+# MonoSushi Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
+This project was created as hometask No8, 9, 10, 11...
+(Module 5, JS Advanced, Front-End course, Logos IT school)

 ## Development server